Nexusoft/NexusInterface/Docs/Themes.md

 #### Input
 `String`\
 Can be a local file path, `c:/Users/User/Pictures/bg.jpg` or remote `https://google.com/banner.jpg`.
-Remote images will automaticly downloaded into the app's app data folder.
+Remote images will automatically downloaded into the app's app data folder.
 Acceptable file formats are `.jpg`,`.png`,`.bmp`,`.tiff`,or `.gif`.

 ### Background Color
 The background color to be used by the background panels that contain the content.
-The app will automaticly make a modification color to be used as contrast in the header and center fill.
+The app will automatically make a modification color to be used as contrast in the header and center fill.
 #### Input
 `String`\
 Must be a HEX value, a `#` followed by 6 numbers or characters.

-### Forground Color
+### Foreground Color
 Sets the color of the text as well as footer buttons.
 #### Input
 `String`\